IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 true
 ```
 {: .output}
-However, if we use the double OR operator
+or you can use the double OR operator || for short-circuit evaluation
 ```matlab
 true || (println("hi"); true)
 ```